mahebialom/MyPortfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Debashis Dhali
+title: Dipu

 # Full name (for SEO)
-first_name: Debashis
+first_name: Mahebi
-last_name: Dhali
+last_name: Alom

 # Is this the primary user of the site?
 superuser: true